ramiuness/dynamic-asset-allocation/README.md

   - Convex optimization via CVXPY
   - Approximate Dynamic Programming (ADP)
 - **Key Features**:
-  - Single-period log utility optimization
+  - Exact dynamic programming with log utility and multi-asset convex optimization
-  - Multi-asset convex optimization using expected log returns
-  - Dynamic programming with CRRA utility and cubic interpolation
+  - Approximate dynamic programming with a single risky asset, CRRA utility, and cubic interpolation
   - Wealth grid construction and policy extraction
 ---

 ## 📌 Modeling Assumptions

 - The market is assumed to be **frictionless**, with no transaction costs, slippage, or liquidity constraints.
-- Portfolios are rebalanced without penalty at each time step.
 - Risk-free and risky assets are perfectly divisible.

 ---